andrewrk/node-groove/README.md

 A playlist managers keeping an audio buffer full.
 To send the buffer to your speakers, use `playlist.createPlayer()`.

+Note: you probably only want one playlist.
+In node-groove, a playlist is a low-level audio processing concept, not to be confused with user-facing playlists where users might add, remove, and re-order songs.

 #### playlist.items()

 Returns a read-only array of playlist items.